inmyth/proto-lambda-scalajs/README.md

 - create a table in DynamoDb, populate it with something
 - take note of the table's ARN
 - go to IAM, find the role created for Lambda, add inline policy with that ARN
+- to test it as public API, enable API Gateway